Dustyroom/flat-kit-doc/index.md

 **Gradient Size.** This is the lowest (deepest) point ot the gradient.
 It is a point where it merges with the _Deep_ part.

-To Below is a little chart, which may came handy for understanding the meaning of the parameters for the coloring part of the _Water_ shader.
+Below is a little chart, which may came handy for understanding the parameters for the coloring part of the _Water_ shader.
 ![Water Gradient Chart](FlatKit_Manual_Images/water-gradient-chart.png)
 > Water Gradient chart